xiaoxiao921/ItemLib/README.md

 ## Installation

-ItemLib is a BepinEx plugin and a Monomod patch, that will also be used as an assembly reference for your BepinEx Plugin or Unity Assetmod.
-(MultiMod)
+ItemLib is a BepinEx plugin and a Monomod patch, that will also be used as an assembly reference for your BepinEx Plugin (and an Unity AssetBundle for custom assets)

 ### Installing ItemLib